Academic Responsibilities for Students

 All degree candidates must submit an Application for Graduation to the Registrar’s Office to graduate.
 A formal Commencement ceremony is held in May only; students who are within one semester (no more than 18 credits) of completing their degrees may participate in Commencement.
 All students intending to participate in May’s Commencement must submit the Application for Graduation by January 15, regardless of when they anticipate completing their degree requirements.
 The Application for Graduation may be submitted online via BoxerOnline (under Academic Profile).

 Course registration procedures are distributed each semester by the Registrar’s Office, indicating when continuing students may register for classes (see Academic Calendar).
 In keeping with Pacific’s philosophy regarding the student-advisor relationship, students must communicate with their advisors and review class selections prior to registration.
-They also are encouraged to meet with the Director of Academic Advising in the Advising Center for assistance in long-range planning.
+They also are encouraged to meet with a member of the Academic and Career Advising Center for assistance in long-range planning.

 Continuing students complete registration no later than the 10th day of the semester.
 A student is considered registered only after needed approvals from faculty advisors and instructors have been obtained and classes have been entered into the registration system.
 In certain cases, the University reserves the right to cancel or restrict the registration of students.